|

 Courses features a Rally Excellent course with Rally Advanced options at

 select stations.
-The 6-week session is run like a show and go - no
+The 6-week session is run like a show and go -

 instruction, just a new course each week.